-At Wellington Management, we believe in actively giving back to the communities in which we live and work.
+At Wellington Management, we believe in actively investing in the communities in which we live and work.
 The following are just some of the ways we offer our support:

-- The Wellington Management Foundation gives annual grants and catalyst gifts to programs in our communities that improve the educational opportunities of economically disadvantaged youth.
+- Wellington Management has established the Wellington Management Foundation and the Wellington Management UK Foundation to provide philanthropic grants to support programs and organizations in communities close to our offices that improve the educational opportunities for economically disadvantaged youth.

-- The Annual Appeal provides our employees with a convenient way to donate once a year to a prescreened group of worthy causes.
+- Annual Appeal provides our employees with a convenient way to donate once a year to a prescreened group of worthy nonprofits.

-- The Matching Gift Program offers matching for employee donations to registered nonprofit organizations.
+- Matching Gift Program offers matching for employee donations to registered nonprofit organizations.

 For general inquiries, you may contact Karen Pfefferle, Art Curator and Manager of Philanthropy, at email@example.com or (617) 790-7454.
 For inquiries regarding grant applications please use the contact information provided in the "Applying for Our Annual Grantmaking Program" section below.

 Rooted in our culture Wellington Management Foundation was founded in 1992 as the Wellington Management Company Charitable Fund.
 Since its inception, the Foundation has been closely aligned with Wellington Management through our shared culture and values.
 The Foundation relies on Wellington Management employees who volunteer their time and talent through service on the Foundation's Advisory Board, Nonprofit Relationship Teams and the Grant Recommendation Committee, which conducts a thorough review of each organization we fund.
 Through the combined generosity of the firm and these individuals, the Foundation is able to direct 100% of donations to organizations that meet the Fund's educational mission.